davidclough/node/_documents/javascript-guide/javascript-guide.md

 ### <a name="language-javascript-keywords"></a>JavaScript Keywords
-The of the language keywords in JavaScript behave pretty much the same as in other C-based languages so it would be pointless explaining them all again.
+Most the of the language keywords in JavaScript behave pretty much the same as in other C-based languages.
+It would be pointless explaining them all again.
 Below are keywords which behave a bit differently from C# or are not in the language at all.

 #### for...in
+"for...in" loops are not as nice as they are in C#.
+The iterator object within the clause does _not_ contain the an object that is within the object/map/hash/array being iterated through.
+It contains the `key`.
+You then need to use that key to access the value.
+For this reason `for` loops are often preferred for processing arrays.
+The use of `for...in` generally being restricted to a few conventional situations, like iterating through all the properties of an object.

+	// Iterate through an array.
+Not nice. var myArray = ["The", "quick", "brown", "fox"];
+	for (var key in myArray) {
+		  // In this case key is the array index.
+You then need to fetch the object. console.log(myArray[key]);
+	}

+	// A common use.
+Iterate through all the properties of an object that are attached to the
+	// directly to the object itself and not inherited.
+	// Remember that an object in JavaScript is a collection of properties. for (var property in obj) {
+	    if(obj.hasOwnProperty(property)) {
+			    console.log(objName + "." + property + " = " + obj[property]);
+		  }
+	}

 ES2015 introduces an alternative `for...of` which provides behaviour that is more like the C# `for...each`.

-Only for iterating over keys in an object/map/hash "for...in" loops are not as nice as they are in C#...variable will not contain some nice object...generally use for iterating through properties of an object.
-Otherwise use a traditional "for" loop with a counter or can use jQuery's $.each()
+You can also use jQuery's $.each() statement.

 #### switch, select...case
-// DON'T BOTHER WITH THIS ONE.
-IT IS unnecessary information and does not indicate it should be used differently from C#.
+In C# you will get a compile time error if you do not put `break` statements at the end of your `case` clauses.
+This is not a requirement in other languages, including JavaScript.
+If there is no `break` statement the code within the next case will be executed **even if** its case value is not matched (and so on through all subsequent cases until the next `break` or the end of the whole `switch` statement).

+This is just for your information, it is not generally wise to omit break statements at the end of your case clauses.

 #### throw
 You throw _any_ object, primitive or complex.
 There is no conventional structure like the Exception in C#.

 #### try...catch...finally
 The fact that any type of primitive or object can be thrown means that there will be _at most_ one `catch` clause and the code within it will deal with the structure of any exceptions that could be thrown within the `try` clause.
+This is as opposed to the multiple catch clauses you can add in C#.

 #### with
 Avoid this.
 It is like the Visual Basic equivalent and allows the user to avoid making repeated mentions of an object within a block of code.
 Use of "with" keyword is generally intensely disapproved of as .
 It is also deprecated.